-On April 16, 2020, the Government of Saskatchewan enacted emergency regulations relating to the remote execution of wills via electronic means.
-On August 7, 2020, the Government of Saskatchewan repealed those emergency regulations and replaced them with permanent regulations as follows:
+On April 16, 2020, the Government of Saskatchewan enacted emergency regulations relating to the remote execution of Wills via electronic means.
+On August 7, 2020, the Government of Saskatchewan repealed those emergency regulations and replaced them with permanent regulations and as of July 1, 2022 slightly amended provisions were relocated into The Wills Act, 1996.

 The Law Society of Saskatchewan has been working closely with the Government of Saskatchewan on these measures.
-As part of the new processes contemplated by the regulations, the Law Society of Saskatchewan plays an important role in helping lawyers maintain the integrity of executed Wills and to protect their clients.
-To that end, the Law Society of Saskatchewan has issued a practice directive to the profession to guide practitioners who avail themselves of the new regulations.
+As part of these processes, the Law Society of Saskatchewan plays an important role in helping lawyers maintain the integrity of executed Wills and to protect their clients.
+The practice directive, as amended, is intended to guide practitioners who avail themselves of these processes.

 The practice directive sets out the expectations for how lawyers are to safeguard testators, those who will ultimately rely on the Wills, and themselves, while witnessing Wills remotely.
 Lawyers are required to manage heightened risks associated with fraud, identity theft, undue influence, duress and potential lack of capacity.
 As part of the practice directive, lawyers are required to complete a Form PD3 – Declaration of Lawyer Who Has Witnessed a Will via Electronic Means every time they witness a Will via electronic means.
 Lawyers are required to append to Form PD3, a photograph or screen capture of the testator with the testator’s photo identification obtained during the session wherein the testator’s signature is acknowledged and the lawyer signs as witness.
 Lawyers are required to maintain Form PD3 on their files to supplement their routine file notes.